Scenic Place Peonies

 We are long time Alaskans that work, play and enjoy living on the Kenai Peninsula.
 Located on the scenic East Hill side of Homer, over looking beautiful Kachemak Bay, we grow 14 different cultivars of peonies for the cut flower market.

-At elevation 1150 we are one of the latest producers of fresh cut peony stems from mid July, August and September that are grown in America.
+Because we have two farm located at high elevations, we are one of the latest producers of fresh cut peony stems from mid July through August that are grown in America.

-Our farm holds a Certified Naturally Grown certification.
-Because we value our family, community and the wild creatures that we share our farm with we choose to grow naturally without the use of harsh chemicals and with the utmost care and love.
+We value our family, community and the wild creatures that we share our farm with.
+We choose to grow naturally without the use of harsh chemicals and with the utmost care and love.
 When you see, touch and smell our flowers you will only experience the true beauty and fragrance of the peony.

 A perfect combination of climate, rich black soil, cool temps and crazy sunshine of up to 20 hours a day produces magnificent flowers with long, robust stems and exceptional blooms.
 We are excited to be able to offer our peonies direct from the farm to you!